'Finally here': Years in the making, Greensboro's Tanger Center goes live

 “Three years from now, downtown Greensboro’s going to be a different place because of it,” Nichols said.

-As early as Tuesday night, the venue drew people from across the state, like Marta Donahoe and Michael Buncher.
-The pair traveled from Asheville to see Giddens' performance.
+As early as the night of Aug.
+31, the venue drew people from across the state, like Marta Donahoe and Michael Buncher.
+The pair traveled from Asheville to see Giddens’ performance.

 “We feel like we’re just kind of sneaking in on a big event for Greensboro,” Buncher said.